learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 in a "data file"), but for now it's OK to keep the data you work on and the code with which you work on it in the same file.

-...By the way, there are `1192` pieces in the vending machine.
+...By the way, the total value is $`1192` in the vending machine.
 Let's find out how to calculate that _insight_.